Brown Sugar Honey Apple Pie

 - As soon as the dough comes together, stop the mixer.
 Do not over mix.

 - Divide the dough into two portions, one should be almost double the size of the other.
 I prefer to weigh them, the large one should weigh 312 grams and the small should weigh 170 grams.
-Form them both into disks and wrap separately in plastic wrap.
+Form them both into discs and wrap separately in plastic wrap.
 Allow to cool in the fridge for at least 6 hours or overnight.

 - Preheat the oven to 350°F. To make the filling: In a medium bowl, add the brown sugar, brown honey, flour, cornstarch, and cinnamon and mix together.
 Slice the apples into thin slices, leaving their skins on.
-Add the apples to the sugar mixture and toss to coat them completely.
+Add the apple slices to the sugar mixture and toss to coat them completely.
 Set aside.
 To make the topping: Add the honey and water into a small dish and microwave for a few seconds to combine completely.
 Set aside.

 - Add the filling into the pie pan and spread evenly.